KeAwe7/CTF-Writeups/CSAW-CTF-2024-Quals/Authentic Chinese Food/README.md

 I was skeptical so I skipped it and moved on to the **YearBuilt** and **LLCName**. *Spoiler Alert: It was the correct answer*

-This took me a while to find, I tried searching for the street name and building (423 Fulton Street Panda Express Building, 421 Pearl St. Building, etc.) trying to look for the name of the building.
+This took me a while to find, I tried searching for the street name using "423 Fulton Street Panda Express Building, 421 Pearl St. Building, etc." trying to look for the name of the building.
 Then I found this:

 ```
 https://www.propertyshark.com/mason/Property/120903/423-Fulton-St-Brooklyn-NY-11201/